hotwax/oms-documentation/user-manuals/order-management/update-sales-order.md

 ## Cancel Sales Order

-_**This document outlines a step-by-step process to cancel sales orders in the HotWax Commerce Order management system.**_

 {% hint style="info" %}
 Cancelling a sales order will automatically cancel all other sales order items in the order.